SuvrangshuBarua/grimtools-utilities/README.md

-# GrimTools Object Pool
+# GrimTools Utilities

-A Unity object pooling system using `UnityEngine.Pool` for efficient GameObject management.
+A Unity Utilities package offers an object pooling system using `UnityEngine.Pool` for efficient GameObject management.

 ## Installation